drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-05/exercise.md

 # Exercise

 Now we'll create the collection contract for `some_token` using `cw721-base`.
-This is the only code needed for creating the collection contract (along with the `Cargo.toml` which imports the dependencies).
+This is the only code required for creating the collection contract (along with the `Cargo.toml` which imports the dependencies).
 Your task is to finish writing the entry points.

-1. Save the `minter` address in `instantiate` so that once the contract is deployed, tokens can be minted by the admin address.
+1. Save the `minter` address in the `instantiate` function so that once the contract is deployed, tokens can be minted by the admin address.
 To save `minter` you'll need the `save` function of `Cw721Contract::default().minter` and pass two arguments to it, which are `deps.storage` and a reference to `minter` (a variable defined and validated just above)
 2. Finish the `execute` entry point by calling the `execute` function of `Cw721Contract::default()`.
-The arguments to pass to it are the same as those being sent to `pub fn execute`
+The arguments to pass are the same as those being sent to `pub fn execute`
 3. Finish the `query` entry point with a call to `query` from `Cw721Contract::default()`.
-The arguments to pass it are the same as those being sent to `pub fn query`.
+The arguments to pass are the same as those being sent to `pub fn query`.

 # Starter